-\$300 for one mentee.
-If designated to mentor two or more mentees, mentor shall be paid an additional \$150 for each additional mentee.
+\$500 for one mentee.
+If designated to mentor two or more mentees, mentor shall be paid an additional \$250 for each additional mentee, up to a total of 3.

 J. Employee Referral Incentive

 A referral incentive will be provided to employees that refer a new staff member to SWWC.
 A \$100 incentive shall be paid on the new payroll following the employee's start date and another \$100 will be paid on the following payroll after the new employee's 1-year anniversary date.
 If the new hire notes a referral from two or more SWWC employees, the payment would be split between the referring SWWC employees.